BackOnTruck/Cytus-II-DB/README.md

 ## Compile

-Compiling is to translate the original files to readable datasheets.

-Follow the instruction to compile it.
+It is required to compile the game files before browsing the database.
+Please follow the instructions below.

 1. Clone this project with `git`.
 2. Put your `.obb` file into `./raw` and rename to `{version}.obb`